eternyle/ShodanIsh/README.md

 # ShodanIsh
-Shodan Favicon Murmur Hash Converter By Aziz Hakim @eternyle
+Shodan favicon hash generator By Aziz Hakim @eternyle

 This script retrieves the decimal hash that corresponds to an image, the hash can be used on [shodan.io](https://shodan.io).